-94 94.
-Government intervention to reduce the level of pollution is prompted by the

-existence of

-A. An inequitable distribution of income.

-B. Negative externalities.

-C. A monopoly.

-D. Government failure.

-95. .
-The government regulates food additives

-A. To keep food producers from dominating their markets.

-B. To restrain the market power of food producers.

-C. To assess their safety.

-D. To prevent externalities.
+- A. The government has failed to establish rules for contracts. - B. Most businesses are more concerned about profits than how the environment is affected. - C. The government has failed to enforce contract provisions. - D. The government is concerned about broad economic welfare. - 94.
+Government intervention to reduce the level of pollution is prompted by the existence of - A. An inequitable distribution of income. - B. Negative externalities. - C. A monopoly. - D. Government failure. - 95.
+The government regulates food additives - A. To keep food producers from dominating their markets. - B. To restrain the market power of food producers. - C. To assess their safety. - D. To prevent externalities.

-96. .
-A monopoly exists when
+96. A monopoly exists when

-A. A small number of firms are the only producers of a good.
+- A. A small number of firms are the only producers of a good. - В. - A large number of firms are producing a good. - C. The government intervenes on behalf of consumers.

-B. Consumers are being exploited.

-C. The government intervenes on behalf of consumers.

-D. One firm produces the entire market of a good or service.

-97. When unregulated monopolies exist,

-- A. Prices tend to be higher than with a competitive market. - B. Quality tends to be higher than with a competitive market. - C. Production tends to be higher than with a competitive market. - D. Externalities occur. - 98.
+- One firm produces all the output for a particular good or service. - 97.
+When unregulated monopolies exist, - A. Prices tend to be higher than with a competitive market. - B. Quality tends to be higher than with a competitive market. - C. Production tends to be higher than with a competitive market. - D. Externalities occur. - 98.
 The purpose of antitrust policy in the United States is to - A. Encourage competition among producers. - B. Check the validity of advertising claims. - C. Determine drug safety and performance. - D. Encourage business mergers and acquisitions. - 99.
-In a market economy with no government intervention, the HOW to produce question is based on - A. Production costs alone. - B. Production costs plus environmental considerations. - C. Environmental considerations only. - D. Consumer demand.
+In a market economy with no government intervention, the HOW to produce question is based on A. Production costs alone. - B. Production costs plus environmental considerations. - C. Environmental considerations only. - D. Consumer demand. - 100.
+The result of government intervention in the market is that - A. Society is always better off. - B. The production possibilities curve always shifts outward. - C.